 - You can easily pull the cooked lamb.

-- Cooking a boneless lamb shoulder is easier to get an even cook with.
+- Cooking a boneless lamb shoulder is easier to get evenly cooked.

 - You can carve easier and look better when serving on platters or boards.